equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 # undefined method `unassigned' for #<MembershipCollectionV3::Paid:0x0000000281d4e8> (NoMethodError)
 ```

-This is much more closly maping your Domain needs.
-It may seems like a
+This is closely maps our Domain needs.
+It may seems like an
-bit overkill but trust me the benefits are sweet when it comes to
+overkill but trust me the benefits are sweet when it comes to
-larger API mapping or API that change on too often.
+larger API mapping or API that change too often as you can move objects
+more easily.

-If your mapping small amount of posibilities in collection, then you may
+If you are mapping a small amount of possibilities in collection, then you may
 not need this approach.

-This all may seems cool and all but If any super Senior Rubyst are reading this article
+This all may seems cool and all but any Senior Ruby dude reading this article
-then I bet you guys are not really impressed.
+may still not be impressed.
 You see solutions so far
-works with finite set of data passed to iteration.
+works with finite set of data passed to evaluation.

-This may work for API where you get back 100 records all the time, but
+This may work for API or database where you get back 100 records all the time, but
-what you just want to call API until you get exactly 5 records that
+what if you just want to call API until you get exactly 5 records that
 match your criteria.
 You don't want to make 100 call and after first 5
 discover that's all you need just to make 5 calls, just because your
 collection classes are expecting 100 records. (well this is a stupid